How Payment History Affects Your Credit Score & Financial Future

-Payment history can help or hurt your credit score — it all depends on what reporting agencies glean from your payment activity.
+Payment history can help or hurt your credit score — it all depends on what reporting agencies gather from your payment activity.

 Aspects of your payment history that can help your credit score: